-- q.
-A tenure file will be created for presentation to FEC which consists of the above items, all relevant information (compensation data excluded) in the faculty member's personnel file, and whatever other materials the candidate may wish to include for consideration.
-A deadline for receipt of all materials to be supplied by anyone other than the candidate will be determined by FEC.
-The candidate will have five working days beyond that date for any further responses or materials he/she may wish to add. - r.
-The tenure file is made available on a confidential basis to members of FEC.
-Each member individually examines this information, and then the Committee interviews the tenure candidate.
+- o.
+During the months just prior to the tenure review, a representative of FEC shall observe the candidate's classes following the procedures outlined in 3.7 on no less than three different occasions.
+The representative will then prepare a written report for the Committee, and this report will be shared with the candidate for them to review for any factual errors.
+The FEC classroom observation report is added to the candidate's file during the last week prior to the file closing deadline. - p.
+The provost's office will remove file access from all evaluators on the file closing date.
+The candidate retains access to their file for five business days after the file closing date.
+Access for the candidate will be read-only during this time, but candidates may submit additional responses and materials to their file through the provost's office.
+Following these five business days, the provost's office will remove file access from the candidate and make the file available on a confidential basis to members of FEC. - q.
+Each member of FEC will individually examine the final tenure evaluation file and then the Committee will interview the tenure candidate.
 The interview is an opportunity to clarify information in the file and further the Committee's understanding of the candidate's teaching, professional activity, and service work.
 The candidate has the option to make opening and closing remarks.
 FEC has the discretion to ask the candidate for further concrete documentation to clarify any factual information in the candidate's file.
-Furthermore, the candidate may elect to submit to FEC any new, concrete documentation, for example, an editor's letter accepting an article for publication that changes or clarifies the status of material already in the file. - s.
-Based on the information gathered in the tenure-review process described above, FEC prepares a written evaluation of the candidate's record and offers a recommendation for or against the granting of tenure.
+Furthermore, the candidate may elect to submit to FEC any new, concrete documentation, for example, an editor's letter accepting an article for publication that changes or clarifies the status of material already in the file. - r.
+Based on the information gathered in the tenure-evaluation process described above, FEC will prepare a written evaluation of the candidate's record and offers a recommendation for or against the granting of tenure.
 The strength of that recommendation will depend upon the results of a vote (secret ballot).
-This evaluation will address each of the three criteria (see 3.5), in sufficient detail to substantiate the Committee's decision.
-The evaluation is submitted to the Provost and the President. - t.
-The President and the Provost meet with FEC to discuss FEC's recommendations.
-In consultation with the Provost, the President prepares a recommendation concerning the granting of tenure. - u.
-The FEC evaluation and the President's recommendation then proceed to the Board of Trustees' Educational Policies and Faculty Affairs Committee for review.
-Educational Policies and Faculty Affairs Committee brings any positive recommendations before the full Board.
-Tenure is granted only by action of the Board. - v.
-Following the action of the Board, the Provost informs the tenure candidate and the department chair of the results of the tenure review process, after which all materials supplied by the candidate can be retrieved from the Provost's office.
-If the decision is negative, the candidate has the right to request from the Provost copies of all written evaluations and proceed with an appeal under section 4.3.2.1. - w.
-The procedure for determining whether a department chair will be granted tenure and promotion are the same except that the Provost or a senior colleague appointed by the Provost takes the place of the department chair.
+This evaluation will address each of the three criteria, in sufficient detail to substantiate the Committee's decision.
+The evaluation is submitted to the provost and the president.

+- s.
+The president and the provost will meet with FEC to discuss FEC's recommendations.
+In consultation with the provost, the president will prepare a recommendation concerning the granting of tenure. - t.
+The FEC evaluation and the president's recommendation will then proceed to the Board of Trustees' Educational Policies and Faculty Affairs Committee for review.
+The Educational Policies and Faculty Affairs Committee will bring any positive recommendations concerning the granting of tenure and/or promotion before the full Board.
+Tenure is granted only by action of the Board. - u.
+Following the action of the Board, the provost will inform the candidate and the candidate's (lead) department chair of the results of the tenure evaluation process, after which all materials supplied by the candidate will be returned to them.
+If the decision is negative, the candidate has the right to request from the provost copies of all written evaluations and proceed with an appeal under section 4.3.2.1. - v.
+The procedure for determining whether a department chair will be granted tenure and promotion are the same except that the provost or a tenured faculty member appointed by the provost takes the place of the department chair.